himslm01/himslm01.github.io/FFmpeg/creating_silence.md

 -shortest
 ```

-- s = sample rate (defaults to 44,100)
+* s = sample rate (defaults to 44,100)
-- n = number of samples per block (defaults to 1024)
+* n = number of samples per block (defaults to 1024)

-It might be better to create one audio block per frame - which is easy for UK frame rates:
+It might be better to create one audio block per frame - which is easy for integer frame rates:

 n = sample_rate ÷ frame_rate

 for example:

-- 48000 ÷ 25 = 1920
+* 48000 ÷ 25 = 1920
-- 48000 ÷ 50 = 960
+* 48000 ÷ 50 = 960

 ## Create a time bound mono stream of silence